-The manager may use futures, currency futures, options or swaps (in particular interest rate swaps, currency swaps or singleissuer credit default swaps (CDS) and index-based CDS), for hedging purposes or for achieving its investment objective.
+The manager may use futures, currency futures, options or swaps (in particular interest rate swaps, currency swaps or single-issuer credit default swaps (CDS) and index-based CDS), for hedging purposes or for achieving its investment objective.

 The sub-fund may also invest in securities with embedded derivatives such as Structured Debt Securities, structured EMTNs and structured credit-linked notes (CLN).
 The use of securities with embedded derivatives aims to achieve the sub-fund's management objective by allowing exposure to a credit risk in line with the sub-fund's strategy.
-The maximum loss incurred on these instruments may amount to their purchase price.